 Family: Parents Harry and Jane, brother Ben

 Alma mater: Eastern University (St. Davids, PA), theology major and Spanish minor; John Paul II Institute (Washington, DC), masters of theological studies

 Employment: Works for the Catholic Church in the area of marriage and family.

-Favorite TV shows: Downton Abbey and The Office
+Favorite TV shows: Downton Abbey, The Office, Call the Midwife

 Favorite Songs: "House of Tom Bombadil" by Nickel Creek, "Blessings" by Laura Story, and "Every Storm Runs Out of Rain" by Gary Allan